-- 8. Petitioner's LP Motion was brought on the grounds, inter alia, that (a) an email sent to Petitioner by Plaintiff/Real Party in Interest Larry Geraci ("Geraci") (the "Confirmation Email") and other evidence presented in the case was undisputed, uncontroverted and case dispositive in nature because it proved that Petitioner and Geraci had never executed a final, legally-binding agreement for the purchase of Petitioner's real property ("Property"), (b) Geraci had not met, nor could he ever meet, his burden of proof to establish by a preponderance of evidence the probable validity of any claim of an ownership interest in the Property, (c) Geraci's own writings constituted willful and knowing misrepresentations made for the specific purpose of defrauding Petitioner, (d) Geraci's case is meritless, and (e) the lawsuit and lis pendens were filed for the specific purpose of coercing Petitioner to settle despite the fact that Geraci's case was meritless. - 9.
-Geraci opposed the motion arguing that the evidence was barred by the statute of frauds and parol evidence rule, and supported his argument with a declaration executed April 9, 2018 alleging, inter alia, that he had sent the Confirmation Email by mistake the very first time he raised this "mistake" after having had numerous opportunities during the preceding eleven months since he filed the lawsuit.
-(See V2 E10.) - 10.
-At the April 13, 2018 hearing, I argued that the lis pendens should be expunged because Geraci's case, premised on a breach of contract, lacked merit and, therefore, Geraci had no viable claim to the Property.
-I further argued that neither party had considered the document Geraci disingenuously claimed to be the parties' completely integrated agreement to be a final contract.
+8. Petitioner's LP Motion was brought on the grounds, inter alia, that (a) an email sent to Petitioner by Plaintiff/Real Party in Interest Larry Geraci ("Geraci") (the "Confirmation Email") and other evidence presented in the case was undisputed, uncontroverted and case dispositive in nature because it proved that Petitioner and Geraci had never executed a final, legally-binding agreement for the purchase of Petitioner's property, (b) Geraci had not met, nor could he ever meet, his burden of proof to establish by a preponderance of evidence the probable validity of any claim ownership interest in Petitioner's property, (c) Geraci's own writings constituted willful and knowing misrepresentations made for the specific purpose of defrauding Petitioner, (d) Geraci's case was meritless, and (e) the lawsuit and lis pendens were filed for the specific purpose of coercing Petitioner to settle despite the fact that his case was meritless.

+9. Geraci opposed the motion arguing that the evidence was barred by the statute of frauds and parol evidence rule, and supported his argument with a declaration executed April 9, 2018 alleging, inter alia, that he had sent the Confirmation Email by mistake - the very first time he raised this "mistake" after having had numerous opportunities during the preceding eleven months since he filed the lawsuit.
+(See V2 E10.)

+10. At the April 13, 2018 hearing, I argued that the lis pendens should be expunged because Geraci's case, premised on a breach of contract, lacked merit and Geraci therefore had no viable claim to Petitioner's property.
+I further argued that neither party had considered the document Geraci disingenuously claimed to be the parties' final, completely integrated agreement to be a final contract.
 Months of communications between the parties reflect only that the final contract had not been reduced to writing.

-And until filing his Complaint, Geraci never treated the document as the parties' contract, nor did he even reference it while his attorney, Gina Austin, was writing and sending drafts of a Purchase and Sale Agreement for the Property.
+And until filing his Complaint, Geraci never treated the document as the parties' contract, nor did he even reference it while his attorney, Gina Austin, was writing and sending drafts of a Purchase and Sale Agreement for the property.

-- 11. I discussed the document referred to in my moving papers as "The Confirmation Email," and neither Judge Wohlfeil nor Geraci's counsel, Michael R. Weinstein, would even engage in that line of discussion. - 12.
-I also made an oral motion at the Court take testimony of a witness at the hearing, my motion was denied on ground that the Court was not permitted to do so, notwithstanding the fact that a motion to expunge a lis pendens is one of the few motions when the Court may take testimony at hearing. - 13.
-Following oral argument, the Court denied the LP Motion on the grounds set forth in its April 13, 2018 Minute Order.
-See V1 E3.
+11. I discussed the document referred to in my moving papers as "The Confirmation Email," and neither Judge Wohlfeil nor Geraci's counsel, Michael R. Weinstein, would engage in that line of discussion.

+12. I also made an oral motion that the Court take testimony of a witness at the hearing, but the Court denied my motion on ground that it was not permitted to do so, notwithstanding the fact that a motion to expunge a lis pendens is one of the few motions at which the Court may take testimony at hearing.

+13. Following oral argument, the Court denied the LP Motion on the grounds set forth in its April 13, 2018 Minute Order.
+(See V1 E3.)

-I declare under penalty of perjury according to the laws of the State of California that the foregoing is true and correct, and that this declaration was executed on August 20, 2018 at San Diego, California.
+I declare under penalty of perjury according to the laws of the State of California that the foregoing is true and correct and that this declaration was executed on August 17, 2018 at San Diego, California.

-Jacob P. Austin
+JACOB P. AUSTIN